leitwerk-ag/lssh/docs/ssh_config_format.md

     User ftp
 ```

-These files are included in the configuration of ssh and must therefor be valid ssh_config syntax.
+These files are included in the configuration of ssh and must therefore be valid ssh_config syntax.
 But lssh puts further restrictions on the allowed configurations for security reasons.
 (For example to disallow code execution)

 ## Disallowed ssh_config options